marcoferrer/kroto-plus/README.md

 #### Coroutine Support
 In addition to request message arguments as builder lambda rpc overloads, coroutine overloads for rpc calls can also be generated.
 This provides the same functionality as the generated coroutine stubs.
 Usage is identical to the client examples outlined in [Coroutine Client Examples](https://github.com/marcoferrer/kroto-plus#examples).
-This option requires the artifact ```kroto-plus-coroutines``` as a dependency.

-* This is accomplished by defining extension functions for async service stubs and combining a response observer with a coroutine builder.
+* This is accomplished by defining extension functions for async service stubs.
 * This option requires the artifact ```kroto-plus-coroutines``` as a dependency.
 * If using rpc interceptors or other code that relies on ```io.grpc.Context``` then you need to be sure to add a ```GrpcContextElement``` to your ```CoroutineContext``` when launching a coroutine.
 Child coroutines will inherit this ```ThreadContextElement``` and the dispatcher will ensure that your grpc context is present on the executing thread.